 - Address the social determinants of health in the care of patients and populations

 Plus, as an R1 (Research 1) university, we help you develop an evidence-based practice informed by modern research.
-Learn to identify credible sources, review the latest medical journals and reports, and understand current medical research.
+Learn to identify credible sources, review the latest journals and reports, and understand current research.

 Combined with micro-level clinical skills, you’ll graduate with the comprehensive, responsive knowledge you need to ensure exceptional outcomes for your patients.